Diocese of Dodge City

-The Diocese of Dodge City (Dioecesis Dodgepolis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church covering twenty-eight counties in Kansas.
+The Diocese of Dodge City (Dioecesis Dodgepolis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in southwestern Kansas in the United States.
 Pope Pius XII created the diocese on May 19, 1951.

 The Diocese of Dodge City is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Kansas City in Kansas.

 John B. Brungardt was appointed Bishop of Dodge City in December 2010.

+Territory

+The Catholic Diocese of Dodge City comprises the following Kansas counties: Barber, Barton, Clark, Comanche, Edwards, Finney, Ford, Grant, Gray, Greeley, Hamilton, Haskell, Hodgeman, Kearny, Kiowa, Lane, Meade, Morton, Ness, Pawnee, Pratt, Rush, Scott, Seward, Stafford, Stanton, Stevens, and Wichita.

 History

-The Roman Catholic Diocese of Dodge City encompasses 23,000-square-miles, and 50 parishes in 28 counties.
-It was established in 1951 from parts of the Diocese of Wichita, the Diocese of Leavenworth, and the Vicariate Apostolic of the Indian Territory established July 19, 1850.

-At that time, Sacred Heart Church became the diocesan cathedral.
-A new cathedral, the Cathedral of Our Lady of Guadalupe was consecrated on December 9, 2001.
-Our Lady of Guadalupe is the patroness of the diocese.

-The Diocese of Dodge City is a suffragan diocese of the Roman Catholic Archdiocese of Kansas City in Kansas.
+1850 to 1950

+In 1850, Pope Pius IX erected the Apostolic Vicariate of Indian Territory East of the Rocky Mountains.
+This vicariate covered all of the Missouri Territory, which then included the Kansas region.
+Seven years later, Pius IX create a separate Apostolic Vicariate of Kansas, covering the newly created Kansas Territory.
+The first resident pastor within the Wichita area was appointed in 1873.